-THE ETHICS TRIANGLE
+THE ETHICS TRIANGLE Topics

-Topics

 Meg Christensen and Chuck Kidd analyze ethical challenges arising out of today's Legal Practice.
-Featuring a fresh approach with a new perspective, this program examines a multitude of disciplinary misconduct situations that can lead to ethics violations, using a three-way interactive paradigm.
+Featuring an enjoyable video format, this program examines a multitude of disciplinary misconduct situations that can lead to ethics violations, using a three-way interactive paradigm.